Skip to Main Content

 Your dentist can help you manage your TMJ Disorder with a combination of home remedies and attentive dental care.

 Are you experiencing headaches, dizziness, or jaw pain?
-We may be able to develop a custom treatment plan to help.
 Book an appointment with our Ottawa dentists today.

 New Patients Are Always Welcome